superduper-io/superduper/docs/hr/content/docs/get_started/quickstart.md

 pip install superduperdb[api]
 ```

-Accessing the OPENAI API requires an API key, which you can get by creating an account and heading here.
+Accessing the OPENAI API requires an API key, which you can get by creating an account and heading [here](https://platform.openai.com/account/api-keys).

+Once we have a key we'll want to set it as an environment variable by running:

 ```
 import os